 To make discoveries and draw insights with tangible value for Australian policymakers, businesses, scholars, students and the general public, generated by independent, non-partisan, rigorous research, delivered through communication, teaching and outreach.

 Analysis of America.
 Insight for Australia.
 Solutions for the alliance.

 In 2006, Australian Prime Minister John Howard AC announced a $25 million endowment to establish a United States Studies Centre at a major Australian university.
 With the University of Sydney selected as host and the American Australian Association administering the endowment, the Centre was opened in 2007, admitting its first students in 2008.

 Since its establishment, the Centre’s unparalleled education programs have been at the core of its success.
-Offering an undergraduate major and honours in American Studies, and postgraduate degrees in US Studies, the Centre has taught thousands of students.
-The Centre’s innovative study abroad and internship programs have given our students invaluable experience living and working overseas, fostering lifetime connections and a practical knowledge of the United States.
+Offering an undergraduate major and honours in American Studies, and postgraduate subjects in US Studies, the Centre has taught thousands of students.
+The Centre’s innovative study abroad and internship programs have given our students invaluable experience living and working overseas, fostering lifetime connections and practical knowledge of the United States.

 The Centre is the undisputed leader of Australian and Asian-Pacific insight into the United States.
 Encouraging broad public debate and discussion, the Centre has hosted a wide array of Australian and international guests, from Secretary of State Hillary Clinton and Vice President Joe Biden to foreign policy analyst Anne Marie Slaughter.
-Former Australian prime ministers Bob Hawke AC, Paul Keating and John Howard AC have all spoken at the Centre, along with Australian Foreign Minister Julie Bishop.
+Former Australian prime ministers Bob Hawke AC, Paul Keating and John Howard AC have all spoken at the Centre, along with former Australian Foreign Minister Julie Bishop.

 Our experts are sought by the Australian and international media for their analysis of the United States, regularly publishing and appearing in outlets such as The New York Times, Financial Times, CNN, The Australian, The Sydney Morning Herald and ABC Australia.